Sustainability Planning for Local Government

 In 2006, I was hired by the fourth largest city in Oregon, Gresham, to be the sustainability planner.
 The City desired to develop a strategy to increase sustainability measures for city operations but provided little specificity.
 As my first foray into sustainability planning, I embarked on extensive research into best practices pursued by other municipalities.
 As a newcomer to the region, I also gathered insight on the cultural values and attitudes of the organization and surrounding community.
 It became apparent that a standardized approach, adopted by other cities, would not be well received by Gresham’s political leadership.
 They desired to distinguish Gresham in sharp contrast to neighboring Portland, a city that was quickly gaining national recognition as a leader in sustainability.

-This resistance provided an excellent opportunity to more fully consider what sustainability planning’s intentions are.
+This resistance provided an excellent opportunity to more fully consider the underlying intention of sustainability planning.
 I developed framing on the topic that put forward sustainability as a “pathway” (instead of a destination) to a healthy community and emphasized fiscal responsibility and resiliency as key objectives.

 I authored the final plan and it was successfully adopted by the City Council in its first version.